 Main sources of stress during placement preparations?

 They sure are stressful.
 You have seniors who tell you your first job doesn’t matter much, which is great advice, but still in the heat of the moment you end up taking a lot of stress.
 Best thing to do is try to take your mind off things.
 I played football, tennis, watched movies, basically indulged myself in my hobbies.
 So this helped.
 Also, one shouldn’t try to compare themselves to others, that’s a source of stress as well.
+Deciding preference was another source of stress.
+Preference determines interview time and you have to set your priorities straight and make certain tradeoffs.

 Q